-The question of how long does a tank of oxygen last when scuba diving is a common question when going scuba diving.
+The question of how long does a tank of oxygen lasts when scuba diving is a common question when going scuba diving.
 The overly simple answer is about an hour.
 However, it’s more complicated than that.
 It depends on the following several factors.

 There are different sizes of the cylinder.
 The size that you pick can affect how long the tank will last in a certain depth and air consumption.